priyawadhwa/minikube/enhancements/proposed/20200501-json-output/start-json-output.md

 ```

 We can use the `Index` field in `Registry` to track which number log we are currently at.
-Since logs have been pre-registered, we also know what the total number of expected logs is.
+Since logs have been pre-registered, we know what the total number of expected logs is.

-Similarly to stderr, if the JSON flag is specified, we will print the JSON encoding of the `Log` struct to stdout instead of the expected log.
+Similarly to stderr, if the JSON flag is specified, we will print the JSON encoding of the `Log` struct to stdout instead of the expected log in `out.T`, `out.Warning` and `out.Err`.

 #### Testing Plan